muna-ai/.github/profile/README.md

     return f"Hello {name}!
 Welcome to Function 😉"
 ```

-And if you don't have your own predictor, or don't know how to create one, you can use any of the [available predictors on Function](https://fxn.ai/explore).
-You can use these predictors from the clients we provide:
+If you don't have your own predictor, or don't know how to create one, you can use any of the [available predictors on Function](https://fxn.ai/explore).
+You can make predictions using our client libraries:

-- **[Function for Python](https://github.com/fxnai/fxn)**.
-Run predictors in your Python, Flask, Django apps, and in the command line.
+- **[Function for Python and CLI](https://github.com/fxnai/fxn)**.
+Make predictions in your Python, Flask, Django apps, and in the command line.
 - **[Function for JavaScript](https://github.com/fxnai/fxnjs)**.
-Run predictors in your web, Node.js, and React apps.
+Make predictions in your web, Node.js, and React apps.
 - **[Function for Unity3D](https://github.com/fxnai/fxn3d)**.
-Run predictors in your Unity apps and games.
+Make predictions in your Unity apps and games.
 - **[Function for Discord](https://fxn.ai/discord)**.
-Run predictors in your Discord server, using the `/predict` slash command.
+Make predictions in your Discord server chats, using the `/predict` slash command.

 We have clients for iOS (Swift) and Android (Java/Kotlin) coming soon!
 A few useful links: